-The Department of Theater offers education and participation in all aspects of drama and dance with course offerings in acting, dance technique, choreography, stagecraft, costume, scene design, directing and playwriting.
+The Department of Theater offers education and participation in all aspects of drama with course offerings in acting, design, directing, history and literature, playwriting, and stagecraft.
 Students have the opportunity to perform on stage as well as serve on the technical crews in mainstage theatrical productions each year.
 The high ratio of faculty to students ensures that students will be able to work closely with highly skilled professionals.
 The department treats all performances as educational experiences and welcomes the participation of all students.

 The Department of Theater at CWRU seeks to develop artists who have a mastery of craft, breadth of vision, and liveliness of thought.
 The liberal arts education we offer our undergraduates provides a solid preliminary preparation for careers in the performing arts and related endeavors.